pombo7676/pombo7676/README.md

 <!-- Typing SVG by DenverCoder1 - https://github.com/DenverCoder1/readme-typing-svg -->

 I am a Data Analyst / Python developer and I love programming and data management 💻.
 I studied a Data Analytics bootcamp at Ironhack and now I am looking for new challenges 🤓.
-I'm an industrial engineer and amateur footballer and padel player.
+I'm an Industrial Engineer and amateur footballer and padel player.
 I love tasting new places, as I consider myself quite a foodie, sushi specifically drives my crazy...I love it.

 <br/>
 <br/>